 It seems like every day there is a new upstart making waves with a new sharing economy system.
-This controversial system has companies like Uber and AirBnB all over the news as their platforms grow in popularity.
-For hoteliers AirBnB might be a big concern.
-For many travelers, the hotel isn’t the destination, it’s part of the transaction.
-It’s just a place to sleep and shower and many are testing the alternatives.
+This controversial system has companies like Uber and Airbnb all over the news as their platforms grow in popularity.
+For hoteliers, Airbnb might be a big concern.
+For many travelers, the hotel isn’t the destination; it’s part of the transaction.
+It’s just a place to sleep and shower, and many are testing the alternatives.
 So with the sharing economy idea taking off, is there a way hoteliers can incorporate it into their property?

 If your hotel is hosting a conference or selling rooms to attendees of one, it’s easy to sell out.
 The only way to increase revenue would is to raise the rates, but that could potentially drive off some business.
 So how can we adopt a sharing economy system?
 Chances are when you’re sold out during a convention, a lot of your rooms with two beds only have one guest.
-That unused bed is essentially missed revenue.
-If we give guests the option to share their room with another attendee you have the potential to sell out every bed in your property, not just every room.
+That unused bed is mostly missed revenue.
+If we give guests the option to share their room with another attendee, you have the potential to sell out every bed in your property, not just every room.

 Implementing the Idea